Is Bluetooth Safe? How Bluetooth Hacking Happens and How to Prevent It

 With so many devices equipped with multiple forms of wireless technology, it’s increasingly important to know the various risks involved with wireless.
 Most smart devices we carry with us today are likely to contain a plethora of personally identifiable information (PII), which can be accessed and used for hacking purposes and — in extreme cases — identity theft under the right circumstances.

 On paper, Bluetooth technology is fairly secure.
-Devices need to be authorized by the user for connection, need to be in close proximity to one another (10 to 30 feet), and the connection can be broken by moving out of range or behind walls.
+Devices need to be authorized by the user for connection and be in close proximity to one another (10 to 30 feet), and the connection can be broken by moving out of range or behind walls.

-Bluetooth also implements a technique known as “frequency hopping spread spectrum” by which the device will switch frequencies hundreds of times per second.
+Bluetooth also implements a technique known as “frequency hopping spread spectrum,” by which the device switches frequencies hundreds of times per second.
 This not only makes it possible for the Bluetooth connection to be strong and reliable, but it also makes it harder for hackers to access the exact frequency the device is using.

-Despite all these preventative measures, Bluetooth still remains susceptible to hacking attacks.
+Despite all these preventative measures, Bluetooth remains susceptible to hacking attacks.
 Furthermore, popular apps that most people use daily — including Facebook and Google — use your device’s Bluetooth to monitor your location, even when you turn Bluetooth off.
-App makers can essentially track anywhere you go and keep a log of your daily movement and routines.
+App makers can essentially track you anywhere you go and keep a log of your daily movements and routines.

 Bluetooth hacking warning signs

 • Data usage: If you notice your cell phone bill going up, check your data usage.
-Sometimes hackers will use a hacked phone to make long-distance calls.
-They will also send your data back to themselves or install malicious background processes, which would increase data use.
+Sometimes, hackers use a hacked phone to make long-distance calls.
+They may also send your data back to themselves or install malicious background processes, which would increase data use.

-• Battery life: Keep an eye out for your battery running unusually low.
-Hackers accessing your device remotely and using it without your knowledge, or having malware running in the background will use much more power — and in some cases, get your battery to run hot.
+• Battery life: Watch for your battery running unusually low.
+Hackers accessing your device remotely and using it without your knowledge or malware running in the background will use much more power — and in some cases, cause your battery to run hot.

 • Unauthorized access: Check your emails and various online accounts for signs of unauthorized access or attempts to log in from unknown locations or devices.